tiprankstipranks

 Supply Chain - Risk 1

-We rely on a limited number of key vendors for supply of equipment, components and services; the loss of any such supplier, or shortages experienced by such suppliers, could cause us to incur additional costs and delays in the production and delivery of our products, which could reduce the sales of those products and use of the related services.
+We rely on a limited number of key vendors for supply of equipment, components and services and the loss of any such supplier, shortages experienced by such suppliers, or changes in trade policy such as tariffs, could cause us to incur additional costs and delays in the production and delivery of our products, which could reduce the sales of those products and use of the related services.

 Costs - Risk 1